-Berenberg Bank (Schweiz) AG has its own pay guidelines, which satisfy the InstitutsVergV and KWG requirements.
+Berenberg Bank (Schweiz) AG has its own remuneration system principles, which satisfy the InstitutsVergV and KWG requirements.

 Berenberg Capital Management LLC (BCM)

 The employees of BCM receive a fixed salary in US dollars, which is disbursed in 24 half-monthly instalments.